TITLE 92: TRANSPORTATION

 A driver of a commercial motor vehicle (including an independent contractor while in the course of operating a commercial motor vehicle);

-Any individual, who in the course of his or her employment directly affects commercial motor vehicle safety, but such term does not include an employee of the United States, any state, any political subdivision of a state, or any agency established under a compact between states and approved by the Congress of the United States who is acting within the course of such employment.
-(49 CFR 390.5, October 1, 2006)
+The term does not include an employee of the United States, any state, any political subdivision of a state, or any agency established under a compact among states and approved by the Congress of the United States who is acting within the course of that employment.
+(49 CFR 390.5)

 "Exempt intracity zone" means the geographic area of a municipality or the commercial zone of that municipality described by the Federal Motor Carrier Safety Administration (FMCSA) in 49 CFR 372, subpart B. The descriptions are printed in appendix F to the Federal Motor Carrier Safety Regulations.
-A driver may be considered to operate a commercial motor vehicle wholly within an exempt intracity zone notwithstanding any common control, management, or arrangement for a continuous carriage or shipment to or from a point without such zone.
-(49 CFR 390.5, October 1, 2006)
+For purposes of 49 CFR 391.62, a driver may be considered to operate a commercial motor vehicle wholly within an exempt intracity zone notwithstanding any common control, management, or arrangement for a continuous carriage or shipment to or from a point without such zone.
+(49 CFR 390.5)

 "Farm machinery" − see definition of "Special agricultural movement equipment" in this Section.